clicknium/clicknium-docs/README.md

 # clicknium-docs

-[Clicknium](https://www.clicknium.com) is the next generation automation framework supporting GUI automation for all types of applications.
-Automation development efficiency is highly improved with features provided, including developer tooling support and cloud native data management for collaboration.
+[Clicknium](https://www.clicknium.com) is a new generation GUI automation framework for all types of applications.
+It provides easy and smooth eeveloper experience with high-level API for automate GUI application and intelligent pluggins.
+It provide you a new way to build your automate world.
+It also supports for web scraping bots, browser automation, testing for web and desktop applications.